Skip to content

 For an architecture diagram showing these components, see MCP Authorization Server architecture.

-Aembit’s MCP Authorization Server supports human/user authentication through OIDC and SAML Identity Providers.
-Users authenticate through their browser using their identity provider (IdP) such as Azure AD, Okta, or Google.
+Aembit’s MCP Authorization Server supports human/user authentication through OIDC and SAML Identity Providers, as well as flows that skip user authentication entirely.

 Authentication typeDescriptionSupported?